ucbext/cs900/student-setup.md

   - `C/C++`
   - `bazel`
 - Load your assignment repository in your IDE and ensure you can compile and run programs and tests
-  - Note: you are not required to use VSCode or even an IDE.
+- **Note**: you are not required to use VSCode or even an IDE.
 You may use whatever tools you prefer using.
 However, VSCode is the supported IDE for this class.
 If you venture off on your own, you will be responsible for ensuring your environment works and runs programs properly.

 Part 3: Making Your First Commit
 --------------------------------
+Now that you have properly configured your system to build and run `C++` programs, let's start making some changes.

 - Identify yourself within your repository
-  - Add your name to the `name.md` file in the top level root of the repository
+  - Open the `name.md` file in the top level root of the repository
+  - Replace the contents with your name
   - Commit the addition and push the change to GitHub
   - This is how I know who the repository belongs to